EvanSchlueter/MAE-384-Group-Project/README.md

 By using this frequency domain, it reveals the role of periodic behaviors, daily and weekly cycles, in disease spread.
 This also provides a basis for predicting and mitigating periodic spikes in infection rates.

 **Implications**
-By using these models, the public health service department can model diseases and produce prevention
+By using these models, the public health service department can model diseases and produce prevention tactices when given a condensed city.
+This could help for scenario testing, policy planning, impact analysis, epidemiological forecasting, and the design of effective prevention tactics.

 **Implementation**
-Each segment should be used in MATLAB.
-Change the conditions to match
+Each segment should be used in MATLAB
+Part I: Modify initial conditions and parameters (S0,I0,R0,Beta,Gamma and T).
+Customize the time step h to suit the resolution
+Part II: Input data timesteps with corresponding S(t), I(t), and R(t) values.
+Choose linear or quadratic methods based on accuracy needs.
+Part III: Provide observed data(time series of infected I(t)) and initial conditions.
+Adjust the code to estimate parameters and update S0 and N to reflect user's population size and disease dynamics.
+Part IV: Input custom periodic variations for daily or weekly cycles.
+Run the code on outputs of S(t), I(t), and R(t).
+Adjust the frequency vector and sampling rate to match user's data resolution.

+Each segment can be used independently or combined into a comprehensive model.

 **Contributors**
+Josh Dearlove
-Josh Dearlove, Havenly Lopez
+Havenly Lopez
+Elijah Paz
+Evan Schlueter